 - pre/post surgery.
 Common surgeries include hysterectomy, prolapse repair, incontinence, radical prostatectomy/prostate surgery, and there are many others we are able to help manage as well.

 - sexual dysfunction (erectile dysfunction, ejaculatory pain)

 - testicular or penile pain

 - osteitis pubis, adductor sprains/strains and groin pain

 Call the clinic and our front desk staff will schedule you with a physiotherapist suited to you.

-50% of men with symptoms of pelvic pain or dysfunction do not seek medical attention because of fear of the symptoms getting worse, embarrassment, and/or interruption to daily activities (Dorey, 2006).
+50% of males with symptoms of pelvic pain or dysfunction do not seek medical attention because of fear of the symptoms getting worse, embarrassment, and/or interruption to daily activities (Dorey, 2006).

-Listen to Calvin explain our philosophy for Pelvic Health for men in the video below.
+Listen to Calvin explain our philosophy for male Pelvic Health in the video below.

 What to Expect at Your First Pelvic Floor Physiotherapy Session